HBCUs are still receiving bomb threats, frustrating lawmakers and campus leaders

 HBCUs have played an outsize role in educating Black Americans.
 They make up about 3 percent of the country’s colleges and universities but enroll 10 percent of all African American college students and produce nearly 20 percent of African American graduates, according to the United Negro College Fund.

 And, as they did when they were founded after the Civil War, HBCUs continue to serve as a place of refuge for young Black people.
-Some schools including Morgan State, Howard and North Carolina A&T State University have reported surging enrollment during the pandemic — at a time when student head counts nationwide have slumped.
+Some schools, including Morgan State, Howard and North Carolina A&T State University, have reported surging enrollment during the pandemic — at a time when student head counts nationwide have slumped.

 But they are under attack, students and lawmakers fear.